 To ease your stress and relieve your anxiety, we gathered the best (and most delicious) hot drink recipes to wind down with this season.
 Grab your favourite mug and keep on reading!

 Holy basil is a beautiful herb that has been used for centuries to treat stress and anxiety.
 It has numerous beneficial properties which are being antibacterial, antiviral, antifungal, anti-inflammatory, and adaptogenic.

-Because of these unique properties, Ocimum sanctum is known as “Mother Medicine of Nature”, “The Queen of Herbs,” and is revered as an “elixir of life”.
+Because of these unique properties, holy basil is known as “Mother Medicine of Nature”, “The Queen of Herbs,” and is revered as an “elixir of life”.

 Modern studies reinforce its therapeutic effect on neurocognition, and its traditional use of effective treatment for lifestyle-related psychological stress.
-From this research, it suggests that using holy basil can be an excellent natural way to improve your stress symptoms.
+This research suggests that using holy basil can be an excellent natural way to improve your stress symptoms.